Sports Coach Logo Sports Coach Training Principles Fitness Components

 Not too long ago, gym-goers -- especially women -- had difficulty detaching themselves from the cardio machines and picking up weights.

-The tables have turned somewhat, and more people seem to be lifting weights.
-But, at the same time, they seem to be neglecting cardiovascular exercise altogether.
+The tables have turned somewhat, and more people are lifting weights.
+However, they are neglecting cardiovascular exercise altogether.

 Cardiovascular exercise is vital for overall health and fitness, and when it is done correctly, it can help burn fat and shed excess weight.